Fitting for Length

 later chapters.

-As a testimonial to the value of fingertip-height measurement, let me
+As a testimonial to the value of fingertip-height measurement,

 relate a personal experience.
 My brother visited me, and we decided to

 go golfing.
-He hadn't swung a club in almost twenty years, and had no clubs
+He hadn't swung a club in almost twenty years, and had no

 of his own.
-Since my garage and basement contain about two sets for each
+Since my garage and basement contain about two sets for

-member of the family, I told him to pick a set that felt good and he could
+member of the family, I told him to pick a set that felt good and he

 use it.
 I fully expected him to pick one of mine, since we're a similar

 height and build.
 So I was surprised when he picked my wife's set.
-I was
+I

 even more surprised (matched only by his own surprise) when he hit the